web-dave/ngx-automatic-formbuilder/projects/ngx-automatic-formbuilder/README.md

   }
 };
 ```

+It can Handle SubGroups as well.

+In my example I use this:

 You can add the highly needed information to each FormControl to autogenerate the form in your template.